imunproductive/asimov-cli/README.md

 #### [Scoop](https://scoop.sh)

-First things first, you need to add our custom scoop bucket.
+First things first, you need to add our custom Scoop bucket.
-This needs to be done only once, so that scoop knows where to find our packages.
+This needs to be done only once, so that Scoop knows where to find our packages.

 ```bash
 scoop bucket add asimov-platform https://github.com/asimov-platform/scoop-bucket